CSCI-2349-F23/ps2/README.md

 14. Quit the editor.

 #### Submission Component 4: Video for Exercise E
 Make a video called `ps2_part3_video.mov` (replace `mov` with whatever file extension is produced by your screen capture software) of your terminal as you carry out the above activities, numbered 1 through 14.
 Submit this video to Canvas.
-Here are some guidelines:
+Here are some guidelines and rules:

 * As before, practice a few times, and then once you have it down, take the video.
 * It's okay if you make a mistake in your video.
 Use your skills to recover from any mistakes you make.
+* You **are** permitted to copy and paste the URLs.
+* You **may not** use copy and paste any other command in your video.
+* You **may not** use up arrow or down arrow to access the command history in your video.

 ---